helm/helm-www/content/en/docs/chart_template_guide/getting_started.md

 recommend using the extension `.yaml` for YAML files and `.tpl` for helpers.

 The YAML file above is a bare-bones ConfigMap, having the minimal necessary fields.
-In virtue of the fact that this file is in the `mychart/templates/` directory, it will be sent through the template engine.
+By virtue of the fact that this file is in the `mychart/templates/` directory, it will be sent through the template engine.

 It is just fine to put a plain YAML file like this in the `mychart/templates/`